stingerlabs/qe-showcase/.github/PULL_REQUEST_TEMPLATE.md

 ## What would you improve with more time?

-_List anything you’d refactor, add, or do differently._
+_List anything you'd refactor, add, or do differently._

 ---